johanberntsson/PunyInform/README.md

 ## Games Using PunyInform

-40+ PunyInform games have been released.
+60+ PunyInform games have been released.
 You can find just about all of them in this [list of PunyInform games](https://ifdb.org/search?searchfor=tag%3Apunyinform&sortby=&pg=all).

 If you want to see the source code of PunyInform games, you should look at the [list of PunyInform games which provide source code](https://ifdb.org/search?searchfor=tag:PunyInform%20source%20available&pg=all).

 Most of these games can be downloaded from the links above.
-Many of them are also available at [Ozmoo Online](http://microheaven.com/ozmooonline/) where you can create disk images for Commodore C64, C128, Plus/4 and MEGA65.
+Some of the best games are also available at [Ozmoo Online](http://ozmoo.online/) where you can create disk images for Commodore C64, C128, Plus/4, MEGA65, Commander X16 and Acorn/BBC computers.

 ## Articles